shaggyz/scout/README.md

 # Scout

-A simple Network scanner for GNU/Linux used as frontend for many network scanning tools like: nmap, nbtscan, smbclient, etc..
-This is work in progress.
+A simple Network scanner experiment for GNU/Linux used as frontend for many network scanning tools like: nmap, nbtscan, smbclient, etc..
+This is work in progress, in a very very slow progress, just for fun.
 Features:

 + Host discover with SMB protocol
 + SMB unprotected shares scanner